Axis Labels — Smart Layout¶

 horizontally, and dropping alternates is safe because gaps are

-You can override per-axis if you want a non-default strategy:
+You can override per-axis if you want a different strategy:

-charts: monthly_signups: style: axis_x: label: overlap: greedy # force greedy-drop instead of VL's parity default
+charts: monthly_signups: style: axis_x: label: overlap: greedy # force greedy-drop instead of smart's parity

 Continuous bar charts (histograms, time-series bars) follow this same path — they never flip to horizontal orientation, even when crowded.
 Time runs left-to-right by convention; flipping a monthly-revenue bar chart 90° would be confusing.
 Crowded continuous bars rely on parity-drop to thin labels.